ijaniszewski/uek/courses/sql-data-analysis/README.md

 ## SQL Exercises

-Open `sql-exercises.ipynb` for practice tasks or use Adminer web interface to run queries.
+Open `exercises_notebooks/sql-exercises.ipynb` for practice tasks or use Adminer web interface to run queries.
+For personal scratch work, copy the notebook as `local_<name>.ipynb` inside the same folder (these files are ignored by git).

 ## Reset Database